svenstaro/dummyhttp/README.md

     dummyhttp 0.1.0
     Sven-Hendrik Haase <svenstaro@gmail.com>
-    Super simple HTTP server that replies a fixed body with a fixed response code
+    Super simple HTTP server that replies with a fixed body and a fixed response code

     USAGE:
         dummyhttp [FLAGS] [OPTIONS]